Hammer leads Americans to 7-5 lead in Walker Cup at Seminole - WHIZ News

 They halved the 18th with pars for another U.S. point.

 The Americans won last time at Royal Liverpool, and are trying to deliver a second straight victory to captain Nathaniel Crosby.
 GB&I last won in America in 2001 at Ocean Forest along the southern Georgia coast.
-The teams will again play four foursomes and eight singles Sunday.
+The teams will again play four foursomes and 10 singles matches Sunday.

 The USGA and R&A agreed to tweak the rules because of the stomach virus — COVID-19 was ruled out as a cause through testing — allowing teams to use alternates provided it’s for a player too sick to compete.